-Combination pain syndromes, such as sciatica, are actually more prevalent than simple back pain which exists by itself.
+Combination back pain symptoms, such as sciatica, are actually more prevalent than simple back pain which exists by itself.

 Do not be surprised if your pain moves around, changes or seems to spread from region to region, as this is a very usual phenomenon reported by many patients.